-With Harry Potter flying onto the stage in London’s West End in Harry Potter and the Cursed Child, we are taking a look at property prices in the bestselling series of books and films.
+With all this magic going on, we thought we would take a look at property prices in the bestselling series of books and films.
 Some might be a little on the high side, while others seem like a bargain.
 We have made our best guesses to put a price on these 11 magical homes.
 How much would you pay?

 1. The Potter’s Cottage, Godric’s Hollow